Sodiq-Genius/sodiq.github.io/index.md

 ## Splunk SOAR Deployment

-This **Splunk SOAR Installation Project** showcased strong **research, troubleshooting, and problem-solving skills** while deploying **Splunk SOAR** my laptop running a **RHEL 8**.
-The installation presented unique challenges, including **WiFi connectivity issues** due to RHEL 8’s lack of native support, requiring creative network configuration workarounds.
+This **Splunk SOAR Installation Project** showcased strong **research, troubleshooting, and problem-solving skills** while deploying **Splunk SOAR** on my laptop running **RHEL 8**.
+The installation presented unique challenges, including **Wi-Fi connectivity issues** due to RHEL 8’s lack of native support, requiring creative network configuration workarounds.
 Additionally, a **volume allocation issue** hindered storage setup, demanding in-depth troubleshooting to ensure a stable deployment.
 Through persistent **research, technical documentation review, and hands-on experimentation**, these challenges were successfully resolved.
 This project not only deepened my expertise in **SOAR deployment and system configurations** but also reinforced my ability to **diagnose and resolve complex technical issues.

 Click [here](https://sodiq-genius.github.io/soarinstallation.github.io/) to view this project
 ![37](37.png)